DrakirL/DrakirL.github.io/p10/class/rogue.md

 + A toolset of your choice.
 + A gaming set of your choice.

-## Rogue Class Features
+## Rogue Class Talents
-These are the core features granted for the Rogue Class.
+These are the Talents accessible to the Rogue Class.

-### Core?: Sneak Attack!
+### Core: Sneak Attack!
-If you hit a creature with a Martial Attack and you have Advantage on the roll, you can double the damage you deal. <br>
+If you hit a creature with a Martial Attack that has Advantage, you can increase the Physical damage dealt by an amount equal to 1 + your Level.<br>
-After doing so, you can't do so again until you regained your Actions.
+After doing so, you can't do so again until you've regained your Actions.

-### Core?: Opportunist
+### Core: Opportunist
 You gain Advantage on any Attack you make against a creature in one of the following situations:
  + Your Attack is a Sudden Strike.
  + The target creature is Downed.